adambard/learnxinyminutes-docs/ocaml.html.markdown

 used interactively, and a compiler.
 The interpreter binary is normally called `ocaml` and the compiler is `ocamlopt`.
 There is also a bytecode compiler, `ocamlc`, but there are few reasons to use it.

+It also includes a package manager, `opam`, and a build system, `dune`.

 It is strongly and statically typed, but instead of using manually written type annotations, it infers types of expressions using the